 Christopher Brown arrived in his office at 7:45 in the morning just as he had done most working days over the last 12 years.
 He had worked his way up to the position of Director of Works after starting out as an apprentice plumber with the council some 30 years previous.
-Sitting down at his desk and unpacking his laptop, he had no idea how the day would proceed apart form a series of meetings he had to attend and telephone calls he had to make.
-He placed his laptop on the docking station that was to the left of him on his desk and pressed to power button.
+Sitting down at his desk and unpacking his laptop, he had no idea how the day would proceed apart from a series of meetings he had to attend and telephone calls he had to make.
+He placed his laptop on the docking station that was to the left of him on his desk and pressed the power button.
 Once the laptop had powered up and displayed the login screen, he entered his user id and password.
-To his surprise, his user details where rejected with a message asking him to contact the system administrator.
+To his surprise, his user details were rejected with a message asking him to contact the system administrator.
 Brown knew this would have to wait as the computer department help desk did not open until eight thirty.

 Moments after eight, the door to Brown’s office opened.
 The door opening did not startle him as his secretary Dorothy often entered the office first thing, in order to refresh the water and coffee powder in the office coffee maker, in preparation for the morning’s meetings and visitors.
 What did surprise Brown was the fact it was two males entering the office and heading straight towards his desk.

 As Brown responded, he noticed one of the males opening a leather wallet sized folder.
 The male showed him the contents of the folder and said,

 “I am Inspector White and this is Sergeant Moore, we would like to talk to you about your dealings with the building firm called Carter and Allan,” said White.

 “OK, how can I help?” responded Brown.

 “We would like you to come with us to the police station as we want to question you under caution,” replied White.